AionSystem/AIONSYSTEM/README.md

 ## Who We Are

-**AION System** is the research and development organization of **Sheldon K. Salmon** — AI Reliability Architect, AI Certainty Engineer, and AGI Architect.
+**AION System** is the research and development organization of **Sheldon K. Salmon** — AI Reliability Architect, AI Certainty Engineer, and World Architect.

-The work produced here is organized into three intersecting domains:
+The work produced here is organized into four intersecting domains:

 **AI Reliability & Certainty Infrastructure** — Frameworks and instruments for measuring, auditing, and certifying AI output quality.
 Not through intuition or spot checks — through a scored, validated, falsifiable certainty architecture.
 The flagship instrument, FSVE, has 75+ validated FCL entries and an M-STRONG convergence state.
 It is the only publicly documented framework of its kind with honest epistemic states declared at every level.